Maedeh-Ghazanfari/Book-Shelf/Hands On Machine Learning with Scikit Learn/Reflections.md

 <img width="838" height="293" alt="image" src="https://github.com/user-attachments/assets/74dbb2cb-594c-4c6e-9be7-2a4935615050" />

 Always split before normalizing.
 Normalize test data using training data stats.
 If you normalize before splitting, the min and max (or mean and std) used for scaling will be influenced by the test set.
 That means your test data is "leaking" into your training process — this is called data leakage, and it can lead to unrealistically good performance.

+Which algorithms need scaling?

+Some algorithms are sensitive to the scale or units of the features because they rely on distances or gradients; therefore, they require scaling:

+k-NN uses Euclidean distance to compare samples Logistic Regression	uses gradient descent for optimization Linear Regression (if GD used)	Same as above
+SVM (Support Vector Machine)	Distance to the hyperplane matters K-Means Clustering	Uses distances to cluster centers PCA	Based on variance/covariance, sensitive to scale Neural Networks	Gradient-based; scales improve convergence

+*Remember tree based models don't need scaling.